akaztp/ble-train-control-system/docs/state-machine.md

   - Ignores repeated received actions by using timestamp

 - Actions Source: BLE Connection
-  - Devices: Train Driver
+  - Devices: Train Driver, Train Control Panel
   - Input: BLE hardware
-  - Dispatch BLE received action, setting broadcasted to false
+  - Dispatch BLE received action, setting broadcasted to false (if on Train Driver) or true (if on Train Control Panel)

 ## Effects